Last Updated on July 2, 2026 by Daniel Globe

 What to Bring to Tar Bay Beach

-- Snorkeling gear for clear, independent exploration
+- Snorkeling gear for independent exploration, since rentals are scarce out here

 Best Time to Visit Tar Bay Beach